 Sometimes I guess I don’t want to know

-One of my favorite Frog and Toad stories is THE DREAM.
-I cry every time I read it because it captures a deep fear that, as I become more and more myself and allow myself to shine, my relationships will disappear.
-This is a big reason why I’m afraid of success (whatever that means).
+I tear up every time I read it because it captures a deep fear that, as I become more myself and allow myself to shine, my relationships will disappear.
+This is a big reason why I’m afraid of success (whatever success means…but that’s a different post).

 I came across an interview in which Arnold Lobel talked about his inspiration for THE DREAM.
 Usually I love hearing the story behind the story.
 Usually a behind-the-scenes peek actually enhances my experience.